 In the 1968 film Rosemary’s Baby, a failing actor agrees to give up his wife’s womb to Satan so he can have a taste of fame.
 When it was released to America it was an instant hit, but there’s long been a rumor that the Satanic overtones of the film imbued the picture with a curse that the cast and crew suffered from the moment the film went into production.
 The Rosemary's Baby movie curse has allegedly afflicted everyone involved, with the film’s director and producer receiving the brunt of the bad luck.
-There were plenty of bad things that happened during the filming of Rosemary's Baby, but the curse claimed most of its victims shortly after the film went to theaters.
+There were plenty of bad things that happened during the filming of Rosemary's Baby, but the curse claimed most of its targets shortly after the film went to theaters.

 Rumors of cursed movie sets have been a norm in Hollywood since the golden age, but they've rarely amounted to anything more than rumors.
 However, the sheer amount of Rosemary's Baby filming tragedies gives credence to the idea that there was actually a curse unlocked during one of the dark film shoots on the most Satanic movie in history.

-The Dakota is one of the most famous buildings in New York, not just because it served as the exterior for the apartments in Rosemary's Baby, but because it was the site of John Lennon's death.
+The Dakota is one of the most famous buildings in New York, not just because it served as the exterior for the apartments in Rosemary's Baby, but because it was the site of John Lennon's demise.
 Built in 1884, the Dakota's gothic style gives it all the darkness it need to convince you that it's the home to witches and producer Robert Evans claims that the whole time he on set at the apartment building he felt a distinctly eerie feeling.
-Lennon may have not had anything to do with Rosemary's Baby, but he was friends with Mia Farrow and when the Manson Family murdered Sharon Tate they wrote "Helter Skelter” on the wall in blood.
+Lennon may have not had anything to do with Rosemary's Baby, but he was friends with Mia Farrow and when the Manson Family dispatched Sharon Tate they wrote "Helter Skelter” on the wall in blood.
 "Helter Skelter" is one of the songs on the White Album which Manson used as a blueprint for his "revolution."
-11 years after Tate's murder, Lennon was murdered outside of the apartment building when Mark David Chapman fired five rounds into the singer's back.
+11 years after Tate's passing, Lennon was slain outside of the apartment building when Mark David Chapman fired five rounds into the singer's back.

 As far as curses go, Mia Farrow got off fairly light when it came to Rosemary's Baby.
 Before she was cast in the film Farrow was married to Frank Sinatra and he desperately wanted her to appear in a film with him, The Detective, also being produced by Robert Evans.
 Sinatra went so far as to tell Farrow that he didn't "see her" in the part but he decided to take on the project anyway while doing double duty in Sinatra's film.
 As the production for Rosemary's Baby stretched on she began flying back and forth from New York City to Los Angeles to try and do both films but Sinatra didn't feel like this was enough.
 Instead of working something out with Farrow, he sent his lawyer to the set of Rosemary's Baby and had Farrow served with divorce papers.